Scattering using real-time path integrals: Introduction

-The purpose of this paper is to determine if the formulation of the path integral in \cite{Muldowney}\cite{Katya_1}\cite{Katya_2} can be used to directly calculate scattering observables in real time.
-While this initial test is limited to potential scattering in one dimension, the results suggest that the method can be extended to treat few-body scattering in three dimensions.
-The practical applicability of the method to more complex systems remains an open question.
 Compared to Euclidean methods, which use Monte Carlo integration, the real-time path integral in this work is approximated by matrix elements of powers of a large matrix, which can be computed efficiently.
-The matrix is related to a unitary transfer matrix that generates the contribution of multiple paths in parallel, one time step at a time.
+The matrix approximates a unitary transfer matrix that generates the contribution due to multiple paths in parallel, one time step at a time.

-In this work the real-time path integral is used to compute sharp-momentum transition matrix elements, since they are the dynamical input to multichannel scattering observables for any number of particles.
-The method used to construct transition matrix elements in this one-dimensional potential scattering example can be directly applied to construct multi-channel many-body scattering observables in three dimensions.

 The theory of complex probabilities was first contemplated by R. Henstock \cite{Henstock}\cite{bartle}, based on a generalized theory of integration that he co-developed with J. Kurzweil.
 The Henstock-Kurzweil integral is similar to a Riemann integral, except the usual $\epsilon$-$\delta$ definition is replaced by: for any prescribed error, $\epsilon$, there is a positive function, $\delta (x)$ (called a gauge), where the intervals $I_n$ and evaluation points $x_n$ in the Riemann sums satisfy $I_n \in [x_n -\delta(x_n) , x_n+\delta (x_n)]$.
 In the Henstock-Kurzweil case the points and intervals are correlated or tagged and the evaluation point is normally taken as one of the endpoints of the interval.
 Henstock-Kurzweil integral reduces to the Riemann integral when the gauge function, $\delta (x)$, is a constant.